pfelwor/katprep/tests/cookbooks/uyuni-basic/test/integration/default/uyuni/README.md

 This profile verifies an Uyuni installation.

-Currently, only openSUSE 42.3 is supported - additional support will follow!
+Currently, only openSUSE 42.3 is supported - additional distributions will follow once Uyuni supports them.

 # Checks
 The following things are checked: